day8/re-frame/docs/MentalModelOmnibus.md

 wrong places and you'll end up with a tire-fire of an Architecture. <br>
 Sincerely, The Self-appointed President of the Cursor Skeptic's Society.

-## DSLs and VMs
+## On DSLs and Machines

-`Events` are cardinal to re-frame - they are a fundamental organising principle.
+`Events` are cardinal to re-frame - they're a fundamental organising principle.

-Every re-frame app will have a different set of `events`.
-Your job is to design exactly the right ones for any given app you build.
+Every re-frame app will have a different set of `events` and your job is to design exactly the right ones for any given app you build.
 These `events` will be the "language of the system".
-They'll represent intent (generally the user's).
+They'll represent "intent" (generally the user's).
 They'll provide the eloquence.

 And they are data.

 Imagine we created a drawing application.
-And then we allowed someone to use our application, and captured, into a collection, the events caused by that user's actions (button clicks, drags, etc).
+And then we allowed someone to use our application, and as they did we captured, into a collection, the events caused by that user's actions (button clicks, drags, etc).

 The collection of events might look like this: